Aroha luxury New Zealand Tours

 A short drive will take you to your departing flight in Christchurch.

-We use quality accommodations which are handpicked and have great hosts and are located in beautiful locations.
-All rooms are modern with private on suites or bathrooms!
-If you decide on 5 Star travel that we will offer you the best boutique lodging that New Zealand has to offer.
+We use quality accommodation which are hand picked and have great hosts and are located in beautiful locations.
+All rooms are modern with private en suites or bathrooms!
+If you decide on 5 Star travel we will offer you the best boutique lodges that New Zealand has to offer.